New announcement. Learn more

 In our diverse society, there are many funeral customs.
-This blog explains the different cultural protocols of funerals in New Zealand, providing insight into the practices that honour departed loved ones.
+Below are some of the different cultural protocols of funerals in New Zealand, providing insight into the practices that honour departed loved ones.

 Māori – Embracing Tangihanga